tunahanertekin/docs/docs/user-guide/organization/dashboard.md

 * User invitation
 * Collaboration and communication

-![The organization dashboard provides detailed information about the organizations you have.](./img/org-dashboard.png)
+# Navigating Organization Dashboard

 The organization dashboard provides detailed information about the organizations you have.
 It basically consists of 2 sections.
-Widgets and general table.
+Widgets and general view:

+## General View

+![The organization dashboard provides detailed information about the organizations you have.](./img/org-dashboard.png)

 ## Widgets